xxsong5/digits-recognition/README.md

 ## Notation
-By the way, this project just fit our purpose,  One must rewrite the segment(..) function your own project to generate segmented numbered images for trainnig.
+By the way, this project just fit our purpose,  One must rewrite the segment(..) function for your own project to generate segmented numbered images for trainnig.